nathanduchesne/SignalOnSteroids/rrc/README.md

 This crate implements the baseline RRC scheme found in “On Active Attack Detection in Messaging with Immediate Decryption”, Khashayar Barooti, Daniel Collins, Simone Colombo, Loïs Huguenin-Dumittan, and Serge Vaudenay.

-It can be used in the following manner:
+It can be used in the following manner 💻:
 ```
 let (mut alice_state, mut bob_state) = rrc_init_all(Security::RRidAndSRid);
 let associated_data = [0u8;32];